ReportsVena vs Workday Adaptive Planning

 Choose Vena if you:

-• Want to keep Excel as the modelling interface
+• Want to keep Excel as the modeling interface

 • Have deep Excel skills in FP&A